What Smoking and Vaping Do to a Fatty Liver (MASLD)

 Based on the studies presented above, it is clear that it is indeed a good idea to stop smoking if you have been diagnosed with a fatty liver.

-The sooner, the better as the number of years you spend smoking also seems to be associated with increased risks.
+The sooner, the better, as the number of years you spend smoking also seems to be associated with increased risks.

-The consensus in the medical world seems to be that indeed even a few cigarettes per day can do a lot of harm to liver that’s already suffering.
+The consensus in the medical world seems to be that indeed even a few cigarettes per day can do a lot of harm to a liver that’s already suffering.

 One of the studies that I came upon dates from 2010 and was only made on rats.
 (You can read more about this study here).